-Dave MacDonald, ever the mechanic, works with the crew to build the new King Cobra-Lang Cooper.
-That's Olympia Brewery heir
+Dave MacDonald was a top notch mechanic and here he works with the crew to build the King Cobra CM/1/64.
+Olympia Brewery

 Dave MacDonald and the Carroll Shelby Lang King Cobra